FranckyU/mass_pay/README.md

 Quite simple, just run `rake` or `rake test` to launch the test

-The test matrix covers 3 behaviors:
+The test matrix covers 4 behaviors:

 1. Empty collection should return empty result
 2. A given payouts flat collection should return a grouped payouts collection
+3. N payouts going to the same recipient should be splited in N groups (real world ~ only 1 payout per day)
-3. Recipients listed after a long string of a same recipient payouts are not penalized
+4. Recipients listed after a long string of a same recipient payouts are not penalized

 ## D. Internal implementation